 \subsection{On the automorphism groups}

-In \cite{Kondo}, Kondo studies the automorphism groups of the generic K3 surface with a finite number of $\cu$-curves and Picard number $\geq3$.
-The main result of Kondo's paper \cite[Table 1]{Kondo} is that for a certain list of $12$ lattices among the $118$ lattices, the automorphism group is $(\ZZ/2\ZZ)^{2}$, that for $U\oplus E_{8}^{\oplus2}\oplus A_{1}$ it is $\mathfrak{S}_{3}\times\ZZ/2\ZZ$, and that otherwise, for the remaining $105$ families, it is either the trivial group or $\ZZ/2\ZZ$.
+In \cite{Kondo}, Kondo studies the automorphism group of a general K3 surface with a finite number of $\cu$-curves and Picard number at least $3$.
+The main result of Kondo's paper \cite[Table 1]{Kondo} is that for a certain list of $12$ lattices among the $118$ lattices, the automorphism group is $(\ZZ/2\ZZ)^{2}$, that for $U\oplus{\bf E}_{8}^{\oplus2}\oplus A_{1}$ it is $\mathfrak{S}_{3}\times\ZZ/2\ZZ$ and that otherwise, for the remaining $105$ families, it is either the trivial group or $\ZZ/2\ZZ$.

-Our study enables us to construct for surfaces in $90$ out of $105$ families an hyperelliptic involution, and we prove that the surfaces in the remaining $15$ families have trivial automorphism group, thus completing in that way the results of Kondo.
-These results are summarized in the Table at the end of the paper.
+Our study enables us to construct a hyperelliptic involution for surfaces in $90$ out of $105$ families, and we prove that the surfaces in the remaining $15$ families have trivial automorphism group, thus completing in that way the results of Kondo.
+These results are summarized in the table in Section~\ref{sec:table}.

+\begin{rem} For the ``general'' assumption on the surface, which can be made more precise, we refer to the introduction of Kondo's paper \cite{Kondo}.
+That hypothesis is important since Kondo constructed special K3 surfaces with finite automorphism group isomorphic to $\ZZ/42\ZZ$ or $\ZZ/66\ZZ$ (see \cite{Kondo86}).
+When computing the automorphism group, the K3 surfaces we consider are always supposed general. \end{rem}

-When the K3 surface $X$ has automorphic group isomorphic to $(\ZZ/2\ZZ)^{2}$ and Picard number $\leq14$ we describe the two hyperelliptic involutions generating $\aut(X)$, when the Picard number is larger we refer to the description in \cite{Kondo}.
+When the K3 surface $X$ has automorphism group isomorphic to $(\ZZ/2\ZZ)^{2}$ and Picard number at most $14$, we describe the two hyperelliptic involutions generating the automorphism group $\aut(X)$; when the Picard number is larger, we refer to the description in \cite{Kondo}.

 For computing the automorphism group of a K3 surface $X$, it is important to know the image of the natural map